King and Country debate: United States

-The 1983 debate
+1983 debate

-Several debates decades after the original would occur at the Oxford Union.
-After the Falkland crisis a year prior, exactly what the citizens of Britain would go to war for came into question.
-On 9 February 1983, coincidentally the 50th anniversary of the original debate, another debate was held with the motion, That this House would not fight for Queen and Country," brought to the floor.
-Beloff returned to fight the motion: "Those of us who voted for the original motion have perhaps a duty to make atonement and warn against the kind of foolish arrogance to make statements that were factually and morally untrue."
-He then went on to explain himself, stating that many of the proponents of the original motion would go on to fight and die during World War II, and simply presenting the motion implied that the people of Great Britain were unable to fight in another war.
-Helen John spoke in favor of the motion, citing the American bases already on British soil, and American actions in Latin America being no different from the Soviets' involvement in Poland and Afghanistan.
-The outcome of the vote was a landslide for the opposition, with 416 noes to the 187 ayes.
+The Oxford Union addressed the same question again 50 years later, on 9 February 1983 (the 50th anniversary of the original debate): That this House would not fight for Queen and Country".
+Beloff returned to oppose the motion: "Those of us who voted for the original motion have perhaps a duty to make atonement and warn against the foolish arrogance of making statements that were factually and morally untrue."
+He then stated that many of the proponents of the original motion had in fact gone on to fight and even die during World War II, and that simply tabling the motion had implied that the people of the United Kingdom would be unwilling to fight in another war.
+Helen John spoke in favour of the motion, citing the American bases already on British soil, and arguing that American actions in Latin America were no different from the Soviets' involvement in Poland and Afghanistan.
+The outcome of the vote was a major reversal of the original 1933 result, with 416 noes to 187 ayes.